FairRootGroup/FairSoft/README.md

 scripts/check_system.sh, even if there are some default settings.
 If unsure don't use the optimization option.

-In the third menu you can choose between the usage of ROOT5 and ROOT6.
-FairRoot running with ROOT6 has known problems on some Linux flavors, so please use this option not for your production setup.
-The new option ROOT6 is only for development and for testing purposes.
+In the third menu you can choose to install FairMQ only components, if you choose _Yes_ then you just need to specify the installation directory.
+This installation will skip all the simulation stuff and ROOT 6 installation.

 In the fourth menu one has to define if one needs to install all packages to run a simulation.
 If unsure choose _Yes_.